 Mary B. Harms

-Associate Clinical Professor
+Clinical Associate Professor

-She currently teaches the following undergraduate courses:
+Professor Harms currently teaches the following undergraduate courses:

-- Electronic Marketing
+- Digital Marketing

-- Design and Innovation in Marketing
+- Design and Innovation in Marketing (Fellows course)

 - Marketing Strategy